webpack/webpack.js.org/src/content/concepts/entry-points.md

 - `filename`: Specifies the name of each output file on disk.
 - `import`: Module(s) that are loaded upon startup.
 - `library`: Specify [library options](/configuration/output/#outputlibrary) to bundle a library from current entry.
 - `runtime`: The name of the runtime chunk.
-If set, a runtime chunk with this name is created otherwise an existing entry point is used as runtime.
+If set, a runtime chunk with this name is created otherwise an existing entry point is used as runtime. `runtime` can be set to `false` since webpack 5.43.0.
 - `publicPath`: Specify a public URL address for the output files of this entry when they are referenced in a browser.
 Also see [output.publicPath](/configuration/output/#outputpublicpath).

 **webpack.config.js**